Seroquel Withdrawal (Quetiapine withdrawal)

 How to Deal with Seroquel Withdrawal?

-Seroquel is a prescription drug that is generally not considered to have much addictive potential or risk of dependence.
-However, it has been reported before, and as time moves on, more and more cases of addiction to Quetiapine are documented .
-The Seroquel withdrawal symptoms are uncomfortable enough to push them back into using the drug, even if it is no longer medically needed.
+Seroquel is a prescription drug generally not considered to have much addictive potential or risk of dependence.
+However, it has been reported before, and as time passes, more and more cases of addiction to Quetiapine and long term effects of Seroquel are documented .
+Stopping Seroquel side effects are uncomfortable enough to push them back into using the drug, even if it is no longer medically needed. it is the same with quitting Vyvanse cold turkey.

-Quitting the medication can be hard because it is potent and affects major central nervous system (brain and spinal column) functions.
+Quitting the medication can be challenging because it is potent and affects primary central nervous system (brain and spinal column) functions.
 The regulation of neurotransmitters and histamine, dopamine, serotonin, and norepinephrine levels is greatly affected.
 Therefore, it can be dangerous when a person decides to stop Seroquel cold turkey.
-It is even more dangerous if one has been using this drug with other substances such as alcohol or other medications, which are likely to increase the effect of the medicine, and can lead to overdose.
+It is even more difficult if one has been using this drug with other substances, such as alcohol or other medications, which are likely to increase the effect of the medicine, and can lead to overdose.

 - Increase the acidity of urine to expedite the excretion of drug metabolites from the system.

-- As difficult as it may be at that period, exercises are highly effective and can boost metabolism.
+- As difficult as it may be at that period, exercises are efficient and can boost metabolism.

 - Drink lots of water to stay hydrated and to improve the detox process.